sisterai/estate-assistant-system/README.md

 ├── terraform/                # Terraform scripts for infrastructure as code ├── .env                      # Environment variables for development ├── README.md                 # This file
-├── TECH_DOCS.md              # Detailed technical documentation
-├── docker-compose.yml        # Docker configuration for backend and frontend
+├── TECH_DOCS.md              # Detailed technical documentation (highly recommended to read) ├── docker-compose.yml        # Docker configuration for backend and frontend
 ├── Dockerfile                # Dockerfile for application
 ├── openapi.yaml              # OpenAPI specification for API documentation